Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 Example Usage
 -------------

+The following examples show how to invoke the script with commonly used options.
+Note that the authentication parameters are missing from the below examples.
+One will need to select a preferred method of authenticating with Azure and add the authentication switches as noted above.

 The script will attempt to perform a smart transfer, by detecting if the local resource exists.
 For example: